DEVG44/FPGA-IP-Development/Task 2/Readme.md

 This is reading and understanding, not coding yet.

-#### Step 1 Completed:- Analysed the riscv.v SOC file and understood the existing peripherals and registers.
+#### Step 1 Completed:- Successfully Analysed the riscv.v SOC file and understood the existing peripherals and registers.

 ### Step 2: Write the IP RTL